Accessibility Statement

 Consider a breakaway collar with ID tags

 Not all cats will permit themselves to be outfitted with a collar.
-But for those that do (and make sure it’s a breakaway collar!), consider attaching an unobtrusive ID tag to the collar.
+But for those that do: make sure it’s a breakaway collar and consider attaching an unobtrusive ID tag to the collar.
 This tag should include your phone number, your home address (optional), and the fact that your cat is microchipped, if applicable.
-The tag can also have your cat’s name on it, but it’s unlikely she will come to her name when called by a stranger (as a dog might).
+The tag can also have your cat’s name on it, but it’s unlikely they will come to their name when called by a stranger (as a dog might).
+If your cat has a relevant medical condition and the light-weight tag has space to specify so, you should.

 How to find a lost cat